 Medical Loss Ratio

 A measure as a percentage of the portion of health insurance premiums get spent on healthcare expenses.
-A consumer protection as part of the ACA requires requires that health insurance plans sold to individuals and small business employers must spend at least $0.80 of each dollar taken in by the issuer on health care and just $0.20 on administrative costs (such as marketing, commissions and other overhead costs).
+A consumer protection as part of the ACA requires that health insurance plans sold to individuals and small business employers must spend at least $0.80 of each dollar taken in by the issuer on health care and just $0.20 on administrative costs (such as marketing, commissions and other overhead costs).

 Medicare is the federal health insurance program for people who are 65 and over.
 In addition, certain younger people with disabilities and people with end-stage renal disease can also qualify to receive Medicare benefits.
 Medicare has four parts, Medicare Parts A, B, C and D, each covering different sets of healthcare benefits.